Faculty Awards & Recognition

 - Richard L. Ludtke, Sociology (retired)

-- Roger Melvold, Microbiology & Immunology (retired)
+- Roger Melvold, Microbiology & Immunology (deceased)

 - James E. Mitchell, Neuroscience (retired)